lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 You will see two choices.. try Kubuntu or install Kubuntu

 I selected to install Kubuntu with normal installation.
-Do not select install third-party software for graphics.
-You will install this later.

 I selected Kubuntu to install alongside Windows 11.
 I then dragged the divider to allocate the amount of drive space I wanted for Kubuntu.
 This will install a boot option (GRUB) menu when you boot your computer.<br>
 You also choose a password during installation.
 If you want a simpler shorter password, it will warn you it is too short but will still let you use it.